sajidijaz/inifiniteScrollListing/README.md

 	- In the "Connection" tab:
 		- Host name/address: Use the IP address or hostname of your Docker container running the PostgreSQL database.
 This could be the container's IP i.e. `172.19.0.2` if you've mapped the ports accordingly.
 		- Port: Use the port number you mapped when starting the Docker container (default is 5432 for PostgreSQL).
-		- Maintenance database: Use the name of your database (e.g., mydb).
+		- Maintenance database: Use the name of your database (e.g., immoheld).
 		- Username: Enter the username you configured for your Docker container (e.g., myuser).
 		- Password: Enter the password you configured for your Docker container (e.g., mypassword).